benbovy/xarray-fancy-repr/README.md

 order:

-1. Interactive widget: should work in most notebook environments (JupyterLab, Jupyter Notebook <7,7+, Google Colab, VSCode, etc.), based on [anywidget](https://anywidget.dev/)
+1. Interactive widget: should work in most notebook environments (JupyterLab, Jupyter Notebook <7 and 7+, Google Colab, VSCode, etc.) based on [anywidget](https://anywidget.dev/)
 2. Static HTML: should work in any web browser
 3. Plain text